Supporters Like You

 1. Tell me how you first got involved with the USO.
 What was your first impression?

-Army sent me to USO.
+The Army sent me to the USO.
 After I sold my business in ’06, I volunteered for Army service.
-The U.S. Army Recruiting Command battalion commander at the time made sure I was serious and made it his mission to get me in—tried almost a year to get waivers to start me off in Medical Corps but just couldn’t work around the age issue.
-So, he asked me to stay and work with them where I basically became his civilian aide.
+The U.S. Army Recruiting Command battalion commander at the time made sure I was serious and made it his mission to get me in.
+He tried for almost a year to get waivers to start me off in the Medical Corps, but just couldn’t work around the age issue.
+So, he asked me to stay and work with them, where I basically became his civilian aide.
 There were alphabet soup alternatives, but I stayed and worked with them and still do to this day.
-He left as they all do after a couple years, and I wasn’t as active with the new commander but wanted to do more.
+He left as they all do after a couple of years, and I wasn’t as active with the new commander, but I wanted to do more.
 The Army battalion master sergeant said, “If you want to help us, no one does more for us than the USO.”
-He arranged a meeting for me with the USO Houston director, who was retired Army.
+He arranged a meeting for me with the USO Houston director, who was a retired Army.

 2. What has surprised you most about working with the USO?